Bob Keyes (Baseball Academy)

 Has owned and operated one of the most successful baseball schools in the country since 1984.
-Over the past 25 years through professional instruction, prospects camps and leagues he has helped over two hundred athletes to be drafted by the major league organizations and over a thousand athletes to be recruited to play in college.
+Over the past 30 years through professional instruction, prospects camps and leagues Bob has helped over four hundred athletes to be drafted by the major league organizations and over three thousand to be recruited to play in college.

-From the late nineties through early 2000 Bob was a private consultant for the New York Mets in where he was assigned to work with both Major and Minor league pitchers and hitters regarding mechanics.
-Bob also owns Bio Kinetics: Research and Development in which he applies computer and video technology with the laws of Bio- mechanics, exercise physiology, and motor learning to the improvement of baseball performance.
-With Bio-Kinetics he has worked with several professional ball clubs towards collecting the only 3-dimentional bio-mechanical database taken from live Major League competition.
-Bio-Kinetics Research & development has been selected to lead the ABCA research team over the next 3 years in a Longitudinal Biomechanical Study which has been titled: How do the best hitters and pitchers in the game Hit and Pitch
+Bob also owns and operates Bio Kinetics: Research and Development in which he applies latest computer and video technology with the laws of Bio- mechanics, exercise physiology, and motor learning to improve baseball performance.
+Bio-Kinetics has worked with several Major League clubs towards collecting the only 3-dimentional bio-mechanical database taken from live Major League competition.
+Bio-Kinetics Research & development was selected to lead the ABCA research team over the next 10 years in a Longitudinal / Cross-sectional Biomechanical Study of the best hitters and pitchers in the game of baseball

 Gary Pullins (Baseball Academy)